qwerty31-15/BadUSB-ReverseShell/README.md

 A BadUSB project leveraging an Arduino to deploy reverse shell payloads on Windows and Linux targets.
 The Arduino emulates a keyboard, downloads malicious scripts from an Apache2 server, and executes them to establish a reverse shell connection back to your listener.

 **🚀 Features**

 🖥️ Cross-Platform – Supports both Windows (reverse_shell.bat) and Linux (reverse_shell.sh).

 ⚡️ Plug & Pwn – Just plug in the Arduino and let it do the rest.
-🕵️ Stealth Mode – Runs commands in hidden windows on Windows and silently on Linux.

 🔄 Persistent Reconnection – Linux reverse shell attempts reconnection every 5 seconds if disconnected.